cbpark/ptc-cluster/docs/tips-and-tricks/madgraph.md

 As we can see from the above, the `longlunch` partition is allowed only for users in the `usercl1` group (`AllowGroups=usercl1`).
 A user can become the member of the group by the system administrator.
 It can have 27 nodes for a job and the time limit is 3 hours (`MaxNodes=27 MaxTime=03:00:00`).
 We can choose any other partition that we like to use.
 By running the `srun` command with `--pty bash`, we are in an interactive command line in a compute node.

-Now we modify some fields of `input/mg5_configuration.txt` inside MadGraph 5.
+Now we modify some fields of `input/mg5_configuration.txt` inside MadGraph.
+(As of MadGraph v2.8, the cluster mode does not work.
+Please see subsection *Running multicore*.)

 ``` no-highlight
 pythia8_path = /opt/ohpc/pub/libs/gnu7/pythia/8.2.35